10 Jaw-Dropping Places to See Near Kanab, Utah

 10. The Belly of the Dragon, Moqui Caves, and Dinosaur Tracks

-These are three relatively quick and short activities, and that’s why we’re grouping them together.
+These are all relatively quick, short activities, so that’s why we’re grouping them together.
 Pick one that interests you most, or take an afternoon to explore all three!
+You can even add a fourth excursion—to “Sand Arch”—to round out your mini road trip near Kanab, Utah.

 Dog-friendly?
 Yes!